picovico/apidocs/docs/account/api_callback.md

+# This page is archived and no longer udpated.

 ##Callback URL
 You can set your callback url in your applicatiion preferences.
 The data format is explained below and the url should comply.
 A mail will be sent to owner of app in case of callback failure.